 Under the federal Self-Referral Law, also referred to as the "Stark Law", which is applicable to Medicare and Medicaid patients, and the self-referral laws of various States, certain health practitioners, including physicians, chiropractors and podiatrists, are prohibited from referring their patients for the provision of designated health services, including diagnostic imaging and physical therapy services, to any entity with which they or their immediate family members have a financial relationship, unless the referral fits within one of the specific exceptions in the statutes or regulations.
 The federal government has taken the position that a violation of the federal Stark Law is also a violation of the Federal False Claims Act.
-Statutory exceptions under the Stark Law include, among others, direct physician services, in-office ancillary services rendered to enrollees of certain prepaid health plans.
+Statutory exceptions under the Stark Law include, among others, direct physician services, in-office ancillary services rendered within a group practice, space and equipment rental and services rendered to enrollees of certain prepaid health plans.
 Some of these exceptions are also available under the State self-referral laws.
 HMCA believes that it and its clients are in compliance with these laws.